-As LON Little Shop evolved, I was heavily influenced by the London-based Monocle lifestyle brand.
-Monocle started as a printed magazine, then grew to operate cafes and designer retail shops.
-I began with the retail concept, being LON Little Shop, and quickly wanted to extend our reach with a printed quarterly.
-After many weeks brainstorming on names for the new magazine we landed on Alpine Modern.
+Heavily influenced by the London-based Monocle lifestyle brand, I began with a simple retail concept called LON Little Shop and soon wanted to extend our reach with a printed quarterly.
+We landed on Alpine Modern as the perfect name.
 It just so happened that Sandra Henderson, a German-native journalist living in Boulder, had started a blog on "Alpine Modern" architecture just months before.
-I tracked down Sandra on Facebook, messaged her, and told her my plans.
+I got in touch with her and shared my plans.
 She was thrilled and we were both instantly aligned on the vision for what Alpine Modern could become.
-It was an exhilarating time to be publishing a magazine and I am forever grateful for the opportunities it created for me and everyone involved.
-Unfortunately, we had to shutter the operation after two years and six quarterly issues.
-We had a solid subscriber base and were distributed worldwide, but from the outset we decided to keep the magazine ad-free.
-Perhaps if we incorporated advertising revenue we could have kept it alive but we ran out of time and financial resources before we could tweak the model.
+It was an exhilarating time to be publishing a magazine.
+We built up a solid subscriber base and were distributed worldwide, but from the outset we decided to keep the magazine ad-free, and after two years and six quarterly issues, we decided to shutter the operation.
+Perhaps if we had incorporated advertising revenue we could have kept it alive but we ran out of time and financial resources before we could tweak the model.

 So, I decided to publish a magazine.
 In print.